csdl/library/README.md

 To update the library, you must:

-  1. Update csdl-trs.bib (in the csdl/techreports repository)
+  1. Update csdl-trs.bib (in the csdl/techreports repository).

   3. If it's a new year, edit make_html.sh to generate the new year and edit index.md to display the new year.